pgtipping/Synthalyst/memory-bank/activeContext.md

   - Replaced deprecated toast component with the new sonner component
   - Created a toast migration utility to ensure backward compatibility
   - Updated the layout.tsx file to use the new Sonner Toaster component
-  - Fixed the toast implementation by updating the use-toast.ts file to use sonner directly instead of the old UI toast component
+  - Updated the layout.tsx file to use the custom UI Toaster component from @/components/ui/sonner instead of importing directly from sonner
   - Updated the Header component to use the toast migration utility
   - Location: Multiple files across the application